julianomacielferreira/Algorithms-Java/README.md

 I'm going to implement classic and advanced algorithms for solving proposed problems from the books.

+I choose Java&trade; as the implementation language because I purchase a copy of the book ["Algorithms, 4th Edition" by Robert Sedgewick and Kevin Wayne](https://algs4.cs.princeton.edu/home/).

 # Disclaimer

 **This repository DOES NOT CONTAIN any copy / reproduction of the content available in the books ["Algorithms, 4th Edition" by Robert Sedgewick and Kevin Wayne](https://algs4.cs.princeton.edu/home/),